-Delicate, beneficial insects, dragonflies empty your garden of aphids, mosquitoes and flies.
+Delicate, beneficial insects, dragonflies empty your garden of aphids, mosquitoes, and flies.
 Make sure that your garden has a container with water, or maybe an artificial fountain or pond to keep the Dragonflies, and plant small patches of herbs like cumin to provide them an even better environment.

 Even though it may sound awkward at first, parasitic wasps may be the best choice when buying insects to let loose in your garden.
-Belonging to the family Trichogramma, the parasitic wasp feeds on pests that attack fruit trees like apple, walnut and pear (peeling apple fruit worm, woolly lice etc.) To ensure their habitation in your garden, fill it with flowers and herbs such as crocuses, cosmos, cumin, coriander, yarrow, parsley, dill.
+Belonging to the family Trichogramma, the parasitic wasp feeds on pests that attack fruit trees like apple, walnut and pear (peeling apple fruit worm, woolly lice, etc.) To ensure their habitation in your garden, fill it with flowers and herbs such as crocuses, cosmos, cumin, coriander, yarrow, parsley, dill.

 No matter what insects you choose to buy and let loose in your garden, remember that you are doing your surrounding environment a favor.
-Extensive building has caused many insect species to relocate or even disappear.
+The extensive building has caused many insect species to relocate or even disappear.
 Buying beneficial insects, which are usually more fragile than pests will help rebalance your garden and enhance its natural beauty.